JPMorgan Equity Premium Income ETF JEPI

 Summary

 In general, covered-call funds have not been the best buy-and-hold investments for investors with a longer time horizon.
-The equity portfolio’s upside is capped, and the downside remains exposed to significant drawdowns, which will likely erode an investor’s long-term total returns.
-Even for investors with high-income needs, there may be more-tax-efficient options available.
-However, covered-call funds provide a simpler way to outsource this task and can alleviate problems that come with self-implementation.
+The stock portfolio’s upside is capped, and the downside remains exposed to significant drawdowns, which can erode an investor’s long-term total returns.
+Even for investors with high income needs, there may be more tax-efficient options available, such as selling investments with long-term capital gains.
+However, covered-call funds provide a simple way to outsource this task and can alleviate problems that come with self-implementation.

 Rated on Published on